dnanexus/dxWDL/README.md

 ## Strict syntax

-One of the compiler phases takes a workflow apart, and extracts standalone tasks and sub-workflows.
+In versions of dxWDL prior to 2.0, one of the compiler phases takes a workflow apart, and extracts standalone tasks and sub-workflows.
 This requires a lexical analysis on the WDL program.
-It currently uses a simple regular expression to detect task/workflow start and end.
+It uses a simple regular expression to detect task/workflow start and end.
 This means that a task has to adhere to the following rules:
 1. no extra text is allows after the final closing bracket
 2. within the task body, closing brackets may not start at the beginning of a line.